Bladud: Divination, wings and death

 The tale claims that Bladud also encouraged the practice of necromancy, or divination through the spirits of the dead.
 Through this practice, he is said to have constructed wings for himself and to have tried to fly to (or from) the temple of Apollo in Trinovantum (London) or Troja Nova (New Troy), but to have been killed when he hit a wall, or to have fallen and been dashed to pieces or to have broken his neck.
 He was supposedly buried at New Troy and succeeded by his son, Leir.

 Conflation with Abaris the Hyperborean

 Eighteenth century Bath architect John Wood wrote about Bladud, and put forth the fanciful suggestion that he should be identified with Abaris the Hyperborean, the healer known from Classical Greek sources.

 In fiction

 Vera Chapman's Blaedud the Birdman is a fantasy novel about the character.

 Moyra Caldecott's The Winged Man is a fictional account of the life of Bladud.

 Bladud, styled Blaiddyd, is a legendary hero in Fire Emblem: Three Houses.

+The narrator of Stephen Lawhead's second Song of Albion book (The Silver Hand, 1992 ISBN 9781782640493), Tegid Tathal, Chief Bard of Albion, is asked by the god Gofannon to tell the story of Bladudd the Blemished which he does in the way of myth, presenting it as a classic teaching story about sovereignty and mental/ physical purity.

+The legend is reproduced with some artistic interpretation as a short story in Charles Dickens novel “The Pickwick Papers”, as the main character is visiting Bath.